CANTUS-Project/api/source/resource_types.rst

     :>json string incipit: the chant's incipit with standardized spelling :>json string full_text: full text with standardized spelling

-.. _`chant record type`:
+.. _`chant resource type`:

 Chant
 ^^^^^

 .. http:get:: /(view.chant)/(string:id)/

-    A "Chant" record is a chant written in a Source.
+    A "Chant" resource is a chant written in a Source.
 These are available at the URLs indicated by ``["view"]["chant"]`` and ``["browse"]["chant"]``.

     :>json string id: